 Compulsory elective courses

 Through compulsory elective courses, you can specialize in various subjects.
-You need to select two out of the following course tracks in order to graduate.
+You need to select four specialization courses to graduate.
+The topics covered by the courses include:

 - Real-time systems